stcucufa/epistrophy/doc/manual.md

 interfaces, games, or multimedia presentations).
 The final line starts the clock so that the program actually begins.

-Epistrophy is built around a minimal core of seven instructions:
+Epistrophy is built around a minimal core of six instructions:

 * _sync_ executes a synchronous function;
 * _ramp_ waits until some amount of time (given in milliseconds) has elapsed;